 Dominican National Pleads Guilty To Identity Theft

-BOSTON – A Dominican national formerly residing in Lawrence pleaded guilty yesterday in federal court in Boston to Social Security fraud and aggravated identity theft.
+BOSTON – A Dominican national pleaded guilty yesterday in federal court in Boston to identity theft.

-Freddy Tejada-Diaz, 50, a Dominican national formerly residing in Lawrence, pleaded guilty to one count of false representation of Social Security number and one count of aggravated identity theft.
-U.S. District Court Judge Richard G. Stearns scheduled sentencing for Nov.
-13, 2019.
-Tejada-Diaz will be subject to deportation proceedings upon completion of his sentence.
+Maissel Avalo-Mejia, 30, a Dominican national residing in Foxboro, pleaded guilty to one count of misuse of a Social Security number and one count of aggravated identity theft.
+U.S. Senior District Court Judge George A. O’Toole scheduled sentencing for Sept.
+5, 2019.
+Avalo-Mejia was arrested in May 2018 and released on conditions.

-The charge of false representation of a Social Security number provides for a sentence of no greater than five years in prison, three years of supervised release and a fine of $250,000.
-The charge of aggravated identity theft provides for a mandatory two year prison sentence, to be served consecutive to any other sentence imposed, one year of supervised release and a fine of $250,000.
-Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.
+The charging statute for misuse of a Social Security number provides for a sentence of no greater than five years in prison, three years of supervised release, and a fine of up to $250,000.
+The charging statute for aggravated identity theft provides for a mandatory sentence of two years in prison to be served consecutive to any other sentence imposed, up to one year of supervised release, and a maximum fine of $250,000.
+Sentences are imposed by a federal district court judge based on the U.S. Sentencing Guidelines and other statutory factors.

-United States Attorney Andrew E. Lelling; Jason Molina, Acting Special Agent in Charge of Homeland Security Investigations in Boston; and Scott Antolik, Special Agent in Charge of the Social Security Administration, Office of Inspector General, Office of Investigations, Boston Field Division, made the announcement today.
-Assistant U.S. Attorney Lindsey E. Weinstein of Lelling’s Major Crimes Unit is prosecuting the case.
+United States Attorney Andrew E. Lelling; Peter C. Fitzhugh, Special Agent in Charge of Homeland Security Investigations in Boston; and Scott Antolik, Special Agent in Charge of the Social Security Administration, Office of Inspector General, Office of Investigations, Boston Field Division, made the announcement today.
+Assistant U.S. Attorney Sandra S. Bower of Lelling’s Major Crimes Unit is prosecuting the case